Click The Image To View The Gallery

 Perhaps it is because at some point we had shared our lives, had lunch, had laughs, and told tales of days gone by.
 Perhaps our common ground of growing up in the same grade school through high school tied a bond that broke when he died.
 Perhaps it is that one connection that has no repair, that has no alternate outcome, that is such a final, abrupt, break, one cannot fathom its profound effect.

 All this will pass as time continues its relentless pace.
-At some point these incidents with move further back, and then only occasionally arise.
+At some point, these incidents move further back, and then only occasionally arise.
 For right now they are strong, clear, and prominent.
 Our lives were better for having known Reggie.
 May we hold that in our hearts, give thanks, and appreciate the gift of his being.

 Reggie, we hardly knew ya...Take care, and be well as you venture anew.